 What is involved?

-At Loyalist, most certificate and diploma programs that can be completed within two academic years are eligible for Second Career funding.
-Loyalist offers more than 65 full-time programs:
+Explore Loyalist College’s full-time programs.
+At Loyalist, most certificate and diploma programs that can be completed within 52 weeks or less are eligible for Better Jobs Ontario funding.

-At Loyalist, Second Career students receive support from faculty and staff who truly care that students are getting the most out of their College experience – academically, socially and personally.
-Loyalist offers a number of Student Success Services, including:
+At Loyalist College, Better Jobs Ontario funded students receive support from faculty and staff who truly care that you are getting the most out of your College experience – academically, socially, and personally.
+Loyalist College offers a number of Student Success services, including: